 And food … Well what do you want?
-Burgers, sushi, ribs or burritos, frozen yoghurt, salads or smoothies – all are available in drive thrus – as are the banks and the pharmacies.
-The longest walk you’ll ever need to do is around the ginormous supermarkets where the aisles are longer than a GAA pitch.
+Burgers, sushi, ribs or burritos, frozen yoghurt, salads or smoothies – all are available in drive thru – as are the banks and the pharmacies.
+The longest walk you’ll ever need to do is around the hypermarkets where the aisles are longer than a GAA pitch.

-I’m blown away by the friendliness and politeness of everyone I’ve met.
+I’m blown away by the friendliness of everyone I’ve met.
 From genuinely lovely neighbours to helpful but unassuming shop assistants.
-America is the ultimate in politeness.
-It’s clean, litter free and the people take genuine pride in their surroundings.
+America offers the ultimate in politeness.
+It’s clean, litter free and the people take pride in their surroundings.

 Our children have noticed the differences between here and our Irish home, “he called me sir”, “is dammit a curse mammy?” “everyone’s so friendly, it’s nice”.
-Then there’s the small businesses… the sprinkler’s broken “see you at 2pm.”
-Our air conditioning isn’t working properly,”we’ll be there first thing in the morning.”
+Then there’s the small business’… the sprinkler’s broken “see you at 2pm.”
+Our air conditioning isn’t working properly,“we’ll be there first thing in the morning ma’am.”

-This country knows how to look after you and make you feel like you’re the most important customer they’ve ever seen or heard of.
+This country knows how to look after you and make you feel like you’re the most important customer they’ve ever seen or heard.
 It’s a delight to be in.

-I’ve no doubt there are millions who aren’t experiencing these kinds of luxuries, we’ve moved into middle class America, but my what a contrast to recessionary Ireland.
-A country where you’re counting your lucky stars to be working, where high streets are starting to look like they have more empty shops than full ones and you daren’t mention you’ve had your kerosene tank filled incase someone comes along and empties the contents.
+I’ve no doubt there are millions who aren’t experiencing the kind of luxuries we are.
+We’ve moved into middle class America, but my, what a contrast to recessionary Ireland.
+A country where you’re counting your lucky stars to be working, where high streets are starting to look like they have more empty shops than full ones and you daren’t mention you’ve had your kerosene tank filled in case someone comes along and empties the contents.

 Maybe I haven’t been inside the ‘real’ America long enough yet.
 The one you hear about where everyone carries guns, where parents are nervous about sending their kids to high school because they’ll be exposed to drugs they’ve so far been sheltered from.
-Not the hash or coke touted around in Irish schools, but meth or heroin that totally blot out are the harsh realities of the day-to-day consumerist lifestyle that the less fortunate miss out on.
-I’m not so sure though, talking to family and people we’ve met on our travels my perception isn’t too far off the mark.
+Not the hash or coke touted around in Irish schools, but meth or heroin that totally blot out the harsh realities of the day-to-day consumerist lifestyle that the less fortunate miss out on.
+I’m not so sure though, talking to family and people we’ve met on our travels, or my husband who’s spent several months here already, my perception isn’t too far off the mark.
 My reasons for feeling unsettled aren’t too unjustified.